IDV Calculator For Car

 How to Choose the Right IDV for your Car?

-Also, getting a policy with a higher IDV will reduce the impact of depreciation on the claim amount and will ensure that you receive compensation closer to the actual market value of the car in case of theft or total loss.
+A higher IDV reduces the impact of depreciation on your claim amount, ensuring compensation closer to the car’s actual market value in case of theft or total loss.

 Explain It Like I'm Five!